shibby360/linguistics-stuff/chhayan/alphabet.md

 Double letters are geminated.

 ## Nasalization
-Add a superscript "ⁿ" to nasalize the vowel before.
+Add a combining tilde " ̃" to nasalize the vowel.

 ## Other characters
 | | |